weaviate/weaviate-io/developers/weaviate/client-libraries/typescript/typescript-v3.md

 ## Overview

 The TypeScript client can be used for both JavaScript and TypeScript scripts.
 This page covers the Weaviate TypeScript client; `weaviate-client` on npm.
 This version is currently in beta.
-For usage information not specific to the Typescript client, such as code examples, see the relevant pages in the Weaviate documentation.
+For usage information not specific to the TypeScript client, such as code examples, see the relevant pages in the Weaviate documentation.

 ## Installation and setup